Payson Airport: Facilities

 The airport does not have an air traffic control tower.

-For the period ending 27, April 2011, the airport had 41,245 operations at an average of 113 a day.
-60% transient general aviation, 36% local general aviation, 4% air taxi and <1% military.
+For the period ending May 10, 2022, the airport had 34,250 operations at an average of 94 a day, 93% general aviation, 5% air taxi and 1% military.

 Payson Aviation is the main provider of fixed-base operations.
 Payson Air also provides some services such as aircraft maintenance.
 They are the airport's only flight training school.

 Aircraft

-There are 35 aircraft based on the field.
-These include 30 single-engine, 3 multi-engine and 2 ultra-light gliders.
+In May 2022, there were 40 aircraft based on the field.
+These include 37 single-engine, 1 multi-engine, 1 ultra-light, and 1 glider.